-Cloud-based: many cloud-based POS apps can integrate with various extensions and platforms, creating much room for growth and flexibility without further customization, so you can save costs.
+Cloud-based: Many cloud-based POS apps can integrate with various extensions and platforms, creating much room for growth and flexibility without further customization, so you can save costs.
 Customizations to meet exact business needs can be requested by clients and done by providers.

 On-site: may be very difficult or impossible to integrate with internet-based software platforms and other extensions.
 Providers can customize the POS software to meet exact business needs but any customization should be done at setup, as it costs to adapt and change the system later.

 Cloud-based: All data is stored securely in the cloud, not on your POS devices.
-Even if you lose all your hardware, you still have instant access to all your data and POS system when logging into a new computer or mobile device.
+Even if you lose all your hardware, you still have instant access to all your data and POS systems when logging into a new computer or mobile device.
 Any necessary security updates will be performed automatically by the POS provider.

 On-site: All data is stored on your own physical server, usually a computer hard drive.
 If something happens to your computer, like damaged or lost, your data is at risk.
 Thus, you’re required to keep the operating system updated and take good care of your equipment.

 Cloud-based: Subscription-based, usually per device, and covers everything including licenses, customer support, data hosting, and software updates.
-Plans are flexible so you can add or remove devices or cancel any time.
+Plans are flexible so you can add or remove devices or cancel at any time.

 Who Should Use a Cloud POS?

 Cloud POS can benefit retailers with both online and brick-and-mortar stores looking to create a cleaner, more modern register and speed up lines by taking payments from multiple points.
-The stability, mobility and ease of use of a cloud POS can also enable eCommerce store owners to easily sell at pop up stores, craft fairs, trade shows, and farmers markets.
+The stability, mobility and ease of use of a cloud POS can also enable eCommerce store owners to easily sell at pop-up stores, craft fairs, trade shows, and farmers markets.